OneTrueKirk/onetruekirk.github.io/atm.md

 Unlike a Compound cToken that targets a specific percentage of idle liquidity to facilitate smooth withdrawals, the ATM simply provides an optimized venue for people to buy CREDIT and enter the savings rate, or vice versa.
 There is no explicit fee management intended to control utilization or reserves percentages.
 Naturally, we'd expect net borrower demand to be a random walk, sometimes being positive and sometimes negative.
 It's possible that a more active liquidity strategy (ie, buying or selling at specific distances from peg only) can perform better, but it can also perform worse.
 When compared to buying their CREDIT on an AMM and staking on their own, depositing in the ATM presents a simple "no-loss" (due to swap fees, at least) strategy for passive lenders and is easily deployed to any layer.
 A lender can then utilize signed messages and other automation tools to schedule a withdraw for as soon as liquidity becomes available, without needing to pay an AMM swap fee.

-A PSM or cToken have desirable liquidity properties from a certin perspective (mint 1:1 on demand), but are exposed to the risk of bank runs and bad debt.
+A PSM or cToken has desirable liquidity properties from a certin perspective (mint 1:1 on demand), but is exposed to the risk of bank runs and bad debt.
 An ATM is based on external user deposits and conducts liquidity auctions to confirm any exchanges are at market price.
 Tldr; atomic composability is dead, long live asynchronous composability.
-Proper substack treatment of this mechanism coming after it has had some more thought.